sensible-hq/sensible-docs/readme-sync/v0/integrations/SDK quickstarts/quickstart-javascript.md

 To extract data from a sample document at a URL:

-1. Paste the following code into your `index.mjs` file: # TODO Q for horacio about top-level await versus wrapping these in async calls.
+1. Paste the following code into your `index.mjs` file:

 ```javascript
 const request = await sensible.extract({